sven-m/typed-keys-ios/README.md

 by a fully typed key-value storage API

 # UserDefaults
-Using UserDefaults, one might normally do the following:
+Using `UserDefaults`, one might normally do the following:

 ```swift
 UserDefaults.standard.register(defaults: ["NumberOfCakes": 4])